chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-02-25-animate-an-svg-inner-stroke/index.md

 {{ video "./ckn-logo-anim.mp4", "The CKN logo letters each fill in from the edges one after another", "", { width: 660, height: 364 } }}

 Users of software like Adobe Illustrator will know that you can determine on which edge the stroke sits.
 By default, it’s in the centre, shared across both (so a 2px stroke wil have 1px inside the shape, 1px outside), but you can also select either to have it only "outside" or "inside".
-The issue is that you can't export an SVG with that feature (well, you can but it will offset the path or convert it to a shape instead): SVG only supports the centre stroke (for now).
+The issue is that you can’t export an SVG with that feature (well, you can but it will offset the path or convert it to a shape instead): SVG only supports the centre stroke (for now).

 I thought it would be cool to have the letters fill in from the sides instead of simply changing the fill colour.
 Easy, right?
 Animate the `stroke-width` from `0` to whichever value covers the full shape (`16` in my case).
 Let’s take a look (hover to trigger the animation):